b1tw0rker/virtualXS/README.md

 dnf install virtualXS

 Thats it.
-After a successfull installtion the script will take his place here: /opt/virtualXS.
+After a successfull installation the script will take his place here: /opt/virtualXS.

 By running the new command "vxs" (placed in: /usr/local/bin/vxs) the script start's to opptimize your machine for virtual hosting purpose.